limkimsan/react-native-audio-player-button/README.md

 # react-native-audio-player-button

-A button for playing the audio
+React Native Audio Player Button is a custom button with an icon for playing the audio and it is able to prevent playing the audio overlap each other.

+## Support
+iOS & Android

 ## Installation